Japanese Culture and Traditions– category –

 Japanese Culture and Traditions

-The World’s First Invention: Instant Noodles Were Thus Born in Japan
+The World’s First Invention: How Instant Noodles Went from Japan to Every Kitchen

 Instant noodles were invented in Japan in 1968.
 The inventor's name was Momofuku Ando, the founder of Nissin, the top instant noodle brand in Japan.
 Let's see the background story of how he invented instant noodles and his company has been improved them. -